Authman2/JExtras/README.md

 # Collectionsje
 - **ArrayConversion**: A class with methods that are responsible for turning one dimensional arrays into two dimensional arrays.
 One must indicate which one dimensional array he/she wants to convert, and at which index to break it up by.
 - **Tuple**: A Tuple object.
 Can contain any number of objects, and can hold different types as well (Integer, String, Object, etc.).
-- **TupleList**: A list of Tuple objects (see above).
-It functions the same way an ArrayList does, so it should be used as such.
-A method like get(index), for example, will return a Tuple object, which one can then use as a regular tuple.

 # Filesje
 - **JSONParser**: Able to parse jsons.
 Able to parse strings, numbers, arrays, dictionaries, and tuples.